 When we get calls from frustrated homeowners about ongoing comfort issues like the ones described above, our team goes through the following steps:

 - Visit the home and analyze exhaust fan systems, noting the specs of the equipment to determine how powerful it is

-- Get a sense of the client's habits; do they cook and run the kitchen fan a lot?
-Do they run a lot of laundry?
+- Get a sense of the client’s habits; do they cook and run the kitchen fan a lot?
+Do they run a lot of laundries?
 Do they leave doors and windows closed or open?
 How long do they leave their bath fans running?

-- Perform a blower door test to see how "tight" or "leaky" the home is; newer, high-performance homes tend to be very airtight and older homes tend to have a lot of air leaks.
+- Perform a blower door test to see how “tight” or “leaky” the home is; newer, high-performance homes tend to be very airtight, and older homes tend to have a lot of air leaks.

 - Take measurements with specialized equipment to gauge the amount of air infiltration (and humidity spikes) under various conditions, including while exhaust fan systems are operating

-- Propose a make-up air strategy for the client; this approach will effectively balance ventilation in the home so that they can use their exhaust fans as they see fit and always have the right amount of fresh, ventilated and conditioned air to stay comfortable.
+- Propose a make-up air strategy for the client; this approach will effectively balance ventilation in the home so that they can use their exhaust fans as they see fit and always have the right amount of fresh, ventilated, and conditioned air to stay comfortable.